codingABI/id3esp32obd2/README.md

 ![Device with case](assets/images/DeviceWithCase.jpg)

-The window in the case is to show the builtin leds of the ESP32.
+The window in the case is to show the builtin leds (Blue led on pin 2 and red power led) of the ESP32.
 ### Code
 The code for the ESP32 was written with the Arduino IDE and can be found in the [Arduino-Sketch folder](/id3esp32obd2)